iwanders/gps_track_pod/README.md

 The efficient implementation in this client allows synchronizing tracks without copying all the data from the device.
 Moveslink spends about 6 minutes synchronizing all data, even if the only new track is just two minutes long.
 This client retrieves only the data necessary for that track (often taking less than 10 seconds).
 Other functionality, such as changing the settings is also provided.

 ## Usage
 The client has been developed and tested on Ubuntu 14.04, to be able to access the device without requiring root access, place the [49-gpspod.rules][udevrules] in `/etc/udev/rules.d/`.
-The client requires Python 3 and has two dependencies [pyusb][pyusb] and [crcmod][crcmod], a [requirements.txt][requirements] file is available for easy installation.
+The client requires Python 3 and has two dependencies [crcmod][crcmod] and either [pyusb][pyusb] or [hidapi][hidapi], a requirements files are available for easy installation.

 To run the client one has to execute the module (so from a shell: `python3 -m gpspod`).
 I recommend making an alias for this, something like `alias gpspod='python3 -m gpspod`.
 Try `gpspod --help` for a list of available commands, they should be pretty self-explanatory.

-I noticed that it takes considerable time for the device to become available for communication after it has been connected to an USB port. `gpspod device`  can be used to retrieve the version number of the device, after connecting to USB the first few commands may result in 'Resource Busy' or 'Permission Denied' errors, try a few more times and it should become available.
+I noticed that it takes considerable time for the device to become available for communication after it has been connected to an USB port. `gpspod device`  can be used to retrieve the version number of the device, after connecting to USB the first few commands may result in 'Resource Busy', 'Permission Denied' or "Open Failed" errors, try a few more times and it should become available.
+The device goes inactive after being plugged in and not being communicated with for some time, so replugging may be necessary.

 Typically, the following steps are used:
 ```